etn-ccis/blui-react-component-library/docs/README.md

 ### 2. Overriding nested component styles

 To customize a specific part of a component, you can use the global CSS class provided by Brightlayer UI inside the sx prop.
-These global CSS class names can be found in the `Styles` section of the documentation for each component.
+These global CSS class names can be found in the `Style Overrides` section of the documentation for each component.
 As an example, let's say you want to customize the InfoListItem component's icon size and padding.

 #### Usage